UlfBissbort/msd-sdk-python/docs/tutorial.md

 ## 7. Signing Binary Files

 MSD can embed signatures directly into image and document files.
-The signed file remains viewable by standard programs — the signature is tucked into format-specific metadata regions.
+The signed file remains viewable by standard programs — the signature is stored in format-specific metadata regions (like PNG tEXt chunks).

 Supported formats: **PNG, JPG, PDF, DOCX, XLSX, PPTX**.